 Communication issues and mental health

-Communication difficulties can sometimes be a part of a mental health diagnosis, including, but not limited to:
+Communication problems can sometimes be a part of a mental health diagnosis, including, but not limited to:

-When communication issues and mental health challenges are in the same picture, it’s helpful to have additional supports, skills training, and therapy.
+When communication problems and mental health challenges are in the same picture, it’s helpful to have added support, skills training, and therapy.

 The DSM 5 recognizes social (pragmatic) communication disorder as a childhood neurodevelopmental diagnosis that impacts on communication.
 This condition is characterized by persistent difficulty with verbal and nonverbal communication.
 You can read more about it in this PDF released by the American Psychiatric Association.